-Here are the five things I love to incorporate into any tablescape!
+Here are the five things I love to incorporate for my Christmas tablescape!

 Neutral Colors: Neutrals are my favorite things to invest in.